sci-42ver/SICP_SDF/sicp_notes.md

   e.g. list and then tree.
 - ~~> *Section 2.2.3* expands on this use of sequences as a framework for organizing programs~~ i.e. transform sequences to sequences.
+- > ese are simple examples of generic procedures (procedures that can handle more than one kind of data), which we will have much more to say about in Section 2.4 and Section 2.5.
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment